DevGauravJoshi/DevGauravJoshi/README.md

 <h4>I am a learner.
 I believe one should never stop learning because life never stops teaching.
 I am interested in, Web Development, Open Source, and Leaning new technologies.</h4>

-<h4>So far, I have Django as Backend,Django rest Framework,React.js as Frontend,JavaScript,Python,React Query,SCSS/CSS,Git/Github, PostgreSQL as Database under my belt.
+<h4>So far, I have Django as Backend,Django rest Framework, React.js as Frontend, JavaScript, Python, React Query, SCSS/CSS, Git/Github, PostgreSQL as Database under my belt.
 I enthusiastically grab the programming languages or frameworks that I can integrate into the coding web in my head💭.</h4>

 <h4>I learn, build and optimize.
 I love to work alone, but when I am in a team I become more creative, and working in a team makes me better.
 I focus on making products that make life easier⚙️.</h4>